 More Recent Depictions of St George

 He carried a sword at his side, going by the name Junker Jörg or “Knight George” in honor of Eisenach’s patron saint, St George.
-It was also the name of the parish school he had attended there when he was young.
+It was also the name of Eisenach’s parish school he attended when he was young.

-It is made of oak and had stood there for hundreds of years.
+It is made of oak and has stood there for hundreds of years.
 It was commissioned to commemorate the victory over Danish troops at the Battle of Brunkeberg in 1471.

 Bill Petro, your friendly neighborhood historian